Get Quote

 Mailing Lists for Direct Mail: How to Build or Buy the Right List in 2026

 Your mailing list is the single biggest factor in whether a direct mail campaign succeeds or fails.
-Industry data consistently shows that list quality accounts for roughly 40% of a campaign's response rate - more than the offer, the design, or the postage class.
+The classic 40/40/20 rule, attributed to direct-mail pioneer Ed Mayer, holds that about 40 percent of a campaign's result comes down to the list, 40 percent to the offer, and 20 percent to the creative.
 A perfectly designed mailpiece sent to the wrong addresses is wasted money.

 Build Your Mailing List Right Now - Free